hydren-crypto/stampchain/docs/src20.md

-# Notes
+# Indexing Details

+SRC-20 transactions may be indexed directly from BTC for validation.
+Prior to block 796,000 this can be accomplihed using Counterpart API's to pull transaction details.
+All transacitons on and after block 796,000 must be parsed directly from a BTC node.
+The specifications above must be followed including valid json strings, valid counterparty transaction (prior to block 796,000), and a valid stamp: transaction.

+## Tick Length
-For indexing, Python sees the text lenght differently than Node.JS.
+Python sees the text lenght differently than Node.JS vs Python.
 In the following example we determine the char length using the python method.

 Node:
 'BULL🐂'.length = 6